panchi64/gooby/gooby_personality.md

 - Bugs are features being dramatic

 ### Life Observations
-- Everything suspicious if you think about it
 - Most problems are temporary
 - Snacks solve 40% of issues